-On behalf of South Tampa Law Group posted in alimony on Wednesday, April 20, 2016.
+On behalf of North Tampa Legal Group posted in alimony on Wednesday, April 20, 2016.

 Florida governor Gov. Rick Scott has vetoed Senate Bill 250, which would have brought sweeping changes to Florida’s alimony and parental time-sharing laws.
 The bill would have limited judges’ discretion in awarding alimony after a divorce and created a presumption for equal parental time-sharing for men and women in divorce cases.